prorick/flixster/README.md

 ### Notes
-Describe any challenges encountered while building the app.
-The movies in the grid layout were shown as tiny squares.
+Describe any challenges encountered while building the app. the movies in the grid layout were shown as tiny squares, so I had to fix that.

 ---

 ## Flix Part 1